-Be sure to use cold milk to help restrict the blood vessels in the scalp and reduce any swelling.
+Be sure to use cool milk to help restrict the blood vessels in the scalp and reduce any swelling.

 In order to do a tea tree oil treatment, you should first fill a container 3/4 full with any oil other than tea tree (jojoba, coconut, olive, and almond are all great options).
 Tea tree oil is strong, so add 10-15 drops to the container and mix it well.
 Gently massage the mixture into your hair until it's totally saturated—a tingling sensation is normal—and leave it in overnight.
 In the morning, shampoo and condition your hair thoroughly.